 Student A who says: If we practice enough and work very carefully, all our readings will be the same.
 Then we will know the true value of the distance.

-Student B who says: No, even if our readings are all the same, you will not know the true value of the distance.
+Student B who says: No, even if our readings are all the same, we will still not know the true value of the distance.

 Question 7.
-If an object is found to have a mass of 90.85 grams with a rating or stated calibration uncertainty of 0.05 grams, then the measurement result should be reported as:
+If an object is found to have a mass of 90.85 grams based on a single weighing on a balance with a stated measurement uncertainty of 0.05 grams, then the measurement result should be reported as:

-The mass of the object is between [ ] and [ ] grams.
+The mass of the object is between [ 90.80] and [ 90.90] grams.